-We are subject to numerous legal proceedings, the most significant of which are summarized in Note 13 of the consolidated financial statements.
+We are subject to numerous legal proceedings, the most significant of which are summarized in Note 14 of the consolidated financial statements.
 Litigation is subject to many uncertainties, and we cannot predict the outcome of individual matters with assurance.
 Final resolution of these matters may require additional expenditures over an extended period of time that may be in excess of established reserves and may have a material adverse effect on our financial results.

-We are exposed to risks related to unfavorable economic conditions in our service territories.
+We are exposed to risks related to reduction in energy consumption due to factors including unfavorable economic conditions in our service territories, energy efficiency initiatives and use of alternative technologies.